iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

             }
         }}]

 This document contains every detail you need to interact with iPlant's AWS account.
 Let's take a minute to learn how to pull key bits out for use in scripting.
-We will use the *jq* parser, which is installed by default in the iPlant Agave CLI image.
+We will use the *`jq<https://stedolan.github.io/jq/tutorial/>`_* parser, which is installed by default in the iPlant Agave CLI image.

 Change into /home in the container, then pipe the document out to a file.

 ``cd /home && metadata-list -v -Q '{"name":"iplant-aws.dib-train-0923.IPLANT_USERNAME"}' > my-aws-creds.json``

-The resulting JSON document contains an array consisting of one object with several keys.
-Some of the keys have children.
-Here's how to extract the *iam_user*, which is your AWS login, from the document:
+The JSON file **my-aws-creds.json** contains an array consisting of one object with several keys.
+Some of those keys have children.
+Here's how to use **jq** to extract the *iam_user*, which is your AWS username, from the document:

 ``jq -r .[0].value.identity.iam_user my-aws-creds.json``